Local Exchange-Correlation Potentials by Density Inversion in Solids: Results and Discussion

 At high $\alpha$, one might expect that the inclusion of correlation would give a calculated LXC band gap closer to the experimental value.
 However, we note that while LFX (and xOEP) treat exchange exactly, DFAs can still remain accurate in spite of the inexact treatment of exchange due to a cancellation of errors when the corresponding exchange and correlation DFAs are used in tandem, in this case, PBE exchange with PBE correlation.
-We note the KS gap does not equal the fundamental gap, with the two differing by the exchange-correlation derivative discontinuity $\deltaxc$ discussed in greater detail in section \ref{section:delta_xc}.